Mikkomario/Utopia-Coder/Vault-Coder/README.md

 see the additional instructions under [multi-column properties](#multi-column-properties).

 Each property object should contain following properties:
+- `"extends": String (optional)` - When overriding a property from a parent model, specify the parent property here
+  - When inheriting, all parent property's settings will be applied by default, unless overridden in this property definition.
+For example, by specifying `"name"`, you can rename the property in the implementing code.
 - `"name": String (optional)` - Name of this property (e.g. `"testProperty"`)
   - If not specified, column name will be parsed into a property name.
     Alternatively the name is based on the data type used.